The Lichtenbaum-Quillen dimension of complex varieties: Surfaces

-For algebraic K-theory, we have simply $K_0(X,\Z/2) = K_0(X)/2$, so by Lemma \ref{K-KU} below, the comparison map $K_0(X,\Z/2) \to KU^0(X,\Z/2)$ is identified with the first map of \eqref{13-14-1}.
+Thus the comparison map $K_0(X,\Z/2) \to KU^0(X,\Z/2)$ is identified with the first map of \eqref{13-14-1}.
 This is indeed injective and not surjective, and we have seen how the cokernel came from the torsion in $H^3(X,\Z)$.

 We conclude with the surprising twisted example promised in \S\ref{conic_section}.
 We wonder whether $\Dbcoh(X,\alpha)$ admits a full exceptional collection.